thick-hollins/nc-express/README.md

     npm install

-To create the local PSQL database, first use
+To create the local PSQL database

-    npm run setup-dbs

-then

-    npm run seed